 What types of materials are available in FDM?

 FDM uses the same materials aerospace, automotive, medical, and industrial sectors have relied on for injection molding with the ability to build complex geometries and the lower material consumption associated with 3D printing.

 Some even offer specialized properties like toughness, electrostatic dissipation, translucence, biocompatibility, UV resistance, VO flammability, and FST ratings.

 FDM materials can be opaque to semi-transparent in multiple colors including blue, red, yellow, white, black, and tan.

 Can I print a model with multiple colors?

 FDM can accommodate multiple colors throughout a single part.
 Generally, the software can pause the print job between any layers of the build so the user can load a canister of a different color and resume building on top of the previous color.
 This can only be done with various colors of the same material.

 Can hollow or partially-filled models be printed using FDM materials?

-Insight software allows a user to modify the interior model with solid and sparse fills as well, creating a custom fill by using advanced tools within the software.
+Some software allows a user to modify the interior model with solid and sparse fills as well, creating a custom fill by using advanced tools within the software.

 Where can I get a prototype or small quantity produced without purchasing a 3D printer?